dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Skills do not Matter

-This one has to do not with evaluating the skills of the candidate or their current and future professional trajectory rather more on if their personality norms, attributes, and hobbies are aligned with  the ones of the team on which they are about to join.
-In other words checking if the interviewee is a good "mate" not a potentially good employee.
+In this scenario evaluation of the candidate's skills, their current and future trajectory takes a back seat.
+The "Skills do not matter" approach has more to do with the candidate's personality, norms, attributes, hobbies and how they align with the ones of the team they are about to join.

-One of us got interviewed for a firm that was building products for dog owners.
+In other words, checking if the interviewee is a good "lad/lassie", not a potentially good employee.

-A big part of the interview was around his relationship with man's best friend.
+One of us got interviewed for a firm that was building an application for dog owners.
+The offices were crowded with doggos, pupper posters and other floof related paraphernalia.
+The interview was going well until the point where the director asked "do you like dogs?".
+The candidate, not really ever owning a dog, replied with "they are OK I guess".
+He could immediately see the scorn in he directors eyes, the interview was cut short with a promise of a "*future followup*" that never happened.

 ## Sink or Swim